A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Representations of compact group bundles

 \subsection{Representations and the dual space}

-The following result relates the irreducible\footnote{Recall that a representation on a Hilbert space $E$ is \emph{irreducible} if $E$ is non-zero and there are no non-trivial closed subspaces of $E$ which are invariant with respect to the representation, see \cite[Sections 2.3 and 13.1]{Dixm1977}.} representations of the group bundle C*-algebra to the irreducible unitary representation of its fiber groups (see \cite[Corollary 3.4]{MRW1996} for the case of abelian fiber groups).
+The following result relates the irreducible representations of the group bundle C*-algebra to the irreducible unitary representation of its fiber groups (see \cite[Corollary 3.4]{MRW1996} for the case of abelian fiber groups).
+Recall here that a representation on a Hilbert space $E$ is \emph{irreducible} if $E$ is non-zero and there are no non-trivial closed subspaces of $E$ which are invariant with respect to the representation, see \cite[Sections 2.3 and 13.1]{Dixm1977}.
+Moreover, unitary representations are assumed to be continuous with respect to the strong operator topology, and vector-valued integrals are understood in the weak sense (see, e.g., \cite[Definition 3.26]{rudinfa}).